codelinguist/client-management/README.md

 # Responses

 ### How long did it take?
 I was only able to work on this on Monday and Saturday midnights because of my current working schedule, the PowerBI classes I'm taking and other committments I had during the week.
-It's approximately 12hrs which include the architecture review, the coding and this writeup.
+It's approximately 12hrs which include the architecture review, coding and this writeup.

 ### What could have I done further if I had more time?

-First of all, If I had more time on this, I could have:
+If I had more time on this, I could have:
 1. Implemented thorough unit and integration tests
 2. API Test automations in Postman
 3. Imlemented more scenarios to further demonstrate the pattern.